libmanuk/DOSPDFtkSpliter/README.md

 2. Move all other files out of the directory.
 3. Double click on the .bat file.

-### It is recommended that this script be run on a set of copied .TIF images, not on "sole" copies.
+### It is recommended that this script be run on a copied .PDF file, not on a "sole" copy.

 ### This script assumes that the computer being used for implementation has PDFtk for Windows installed and that it is working at the commandline.